AlooTheAloo/BDMcode/README.md

 ### How does it work?
-BDMcode can only be written using the string "boitedemouchoir". every line in a file (ending with .bdm) will represent a character that will be printed to the screen.
+BDMcode can only be written using the string "boitedemouchoir".
+Every line in a file (ending with .bdm) will represent a character that will be printed to the screen.

 ### What are the core features?
 The length of a line (in characters) represents the ascii code of the character you are about to print.